royalapplications/docs/src/products/royalts/reference/options.md

 When checked, Royal TS will perform fuzzy searches in the Navigation tree.
 Enabling this option may impact search performance.

+#### Sort documents alphabetically

+When checked, open documents are displayed alphabetically by name in the Navigation tree.
+Only the top-level document nodes are sorted; objects within documents keep their existing order.
+The Application document remains last. **Move Up** and **Move Down** are unavailable for documents while this setting is enabled.
+Turn it off to restore the manual document order.
+This setting is off by default.

 #### Show Tooltips

 If checked, Royal TS will display a tooltip with additional information when hovering over a Navigation tree item.